ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-mary-emily-1858.md

 {{% mefig "1882-07-21-batavia-daily-news" "400" /%}}

-The only thing we really know about Emily's earliest years in Mott's Corners/Brookton is that she was active in the local "lodge" of the [Independent Order of Good Templars]({{% ref "features/temperance" %}}), a local temperance organization.
+The only thing we really know about Emily's earliest years in Mott's Corners/Brookton is that she was active in the local "lodge" of the temperance organization, the [Independent Order of Good Templars]({{% ref "features/temperance" %}}).
 At least by the 1890's, Emily was working as a clerk in her father's store.

 Emily was at times the recording and corresponding secretary for the Good Templars, and through the preservation of a book of their meeting minutes, we have many examples of Emily's handwriting from this time.